 Unfortunately, pets cannot speak and ask simple questions themselves: Why do you put everything into the boxes?
 Who are these people coming to our home and taking furniture away?
 Where is my favorite toy or sleeping spot?
 Moreover, they cannot explain their confusion coming up at a new home.

-Moving with pets is not easy, but manageable if you start planning and have in mind the following tips.
+We know that it is challenging to move with pets.
+However it is manageable if you start planning and have in mind the following tips.

 1. Check state laws and regulations